1940 Detroit Tigers season: Regular season

 The 1940 Tigers were led by: Hank Greenberg, who won his second American League MVP award; Rudy York, who was #2 in the AL behind Greenberg in RBIs, total bases and extra base hits; Barney McCosky, who led the major leagues in hits and triples; and Bobo Newsom, who led the major leagues in Adjusted ERA+ and was #2 in the AL behind Bob Feller in ERA, wins, and winning percentage.

-With the expansion of Briggs Stadium, the Tigers set a major league attendance record with 1,112,693 fans attending games in 1940.
-The 1940 Tigers were the first team to draw over 1,000,000 fans.

 Season summary

 The 1940 Tigers won the American League pennant with a record of 90–64.
 They narrowly beat the Cleveland Indians led by Bob Feller in a tight pennant race that went back-and-forth right down to the end of the season.
 The Tigers outscored their opponents 888 to 717 for the season.
-The Tigers set a major league attendance record with 1,112,693 fans attending games at Briggs Stadium during the 1940 season.
-The 1940 Tigers were the first team to draw 1,000,000 or more fans.

 The players

 Catcher: Tebbetts and Sullivan

 Catcher Birdie Tebbetts played for the Tigers from 1936 to 1947, missing the 1943–1945 seasons for military service.
 He was chosen four times for the AL All Star team.
 In 1940, Tebbetts hit .296 and led all AL catchers in assists (89), errors (17) and double plays (10).

 Catching duties were shared with Billy Sullivan, Jr..
 He hit .309 with a .399 on-base percentage and .450 slugging percentage for the 1940 Tigers.
 Sullivan played in 5 of 7 games of the 1940 World Series for the Tigers, scoring three runs with a .389 on-base percentage.
 His father, Billy Sullivan, was also a catcher for the Tigers in 1916.